ikn/gw2-tools/gw2-dpsreport/README.gw2-dpsreport.md

   'https://dps.report')
 - `GW2_DPSREPORT_UPLOAD_PARALLEL_LIMIT`: maximum allowed parallel uploads (0
   means no maximum) (default: 5)
+- `GW2_DPSREPORT_SIZE_THRESHOLD_CUSTOM`: logs compressed in a format other than Zip are excluded if they have a size smaller than this many bytes (default: 0)

 # Notes

 - Uploads the last log file for each encounter in the specified day, regardless of whether or not there was a successful attempt.
 - A 'day' starts and ends at 5am, in your local timezone.
-- Attempts are counted by excluding 'small' files, for some hard-coded definition.
+- 'Small' log files are excluded, for some hard-coded definition (also see `GW2_DPSREPORT_SIZE_THRESHOLD_CUSTOM`).
-- Logs may be uncompressed, or compressed using ZIP; other compression formats are unsupported.
+- Logs may be uncompressed, or compressed using any format supported by p7zip (if it's installed).
+File extension is used to determine whether to decompress/compress.

 # Wish list